Catchment delineation#

 …create a glacier mass profile based on elevation zones.

-input/output folders for data imports and downloads
+input/output folders for downloads and figures

-coordinates of the defined “pouring” point (Lat/Long)
+coordinates of the outlet point

-chosen DEM from GEE data catalog
+chosen DEM from the data catalog

 DEM to download: MERIT 30m